-For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version.
+For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version and associated guidance material.

 Removal of quarry material – State code 15

 This code covers assessable development of works for the removal of quarry material from watercourses or lakes.
-For help preparing a development application that meets the requirements of this code, refer to State code 15 of the current SDAP version.
+For help preparing a development application that meets the requirements of this code, refer to State code 15 of the current SDAP version and associated guidance material.

 Category 2 and 3 levees